dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc13/FastAPI_Postgres_Swagger.md

 * Returns a success message indicating that the review was deleted.

-Step 10: Run the FastAPI application using the Uvicorn server:
+<span class="step-number">10</span> Run the FastAPI application using the Uvicorn server:

 ```python
 if __name__ == "__main__":